codemzy/nodejs-authentication-jwt-roles/README.md

     ------------------------------------------------------------------------------

-Backend Authentication API with NodeJS
+Backend Authentication API with NodeJS and MongoDB With Roles
-Removed Mongoose and just using MongoDB
-// For Mongoose version see https://github.com/codemzy/nodejs-authentication-jwt

 Using:

     "bcrypt-nodejs": "~0.0.3",
     "body-parser": "~1.15.2",
+    "cors": "~2.8.0",
     "dotenv": "~2.0.0",
     "express": "~4.14.0",
     "jwt-simple": "~0.5.0",